The Leonard Tow Humanism in Medicine Awards

 - be personally committed to objective self-evaluation of his or her skills

-Names are submitted by the Medical School community and approved by members of the Medical School Honors and Awards Committee.
+Names are submitted by the Medical School community and approved by the Gold Humanism Honor Society.